 EDIT: This post is outdated, here is the follow up.

 I guess the next evolutionary step of our database stack would be to split up the database cluster vertically along these schemas.
-All the data schemas should be moved to standalone mysql instances, and put the metadata schemas next to them.
-This also could be a good project for prepare to move a certain part of database for example to a cloud provider while other parts are still kept on bare metal.
+All the data schemas should be moved to standalone mysql instances and put the metadata schemas next to them.
+This also could be a good project for prepare to move a certain part of the database for example to a cloud provider while other parts are still kept on bare metal.